mehrab-abrar/BSE_Template_Portfolio/index.md

 <h3>Summary</h3>

 During my second milestone, I added the entire circuitry.
 This includes a relay module connected to the Raspberry Pi which recieves the high/low signals from the Raspberry Pi.
 The relay module controls electricity flow from the battery pack back to the LED circuit on the breadboard.
 Essentially if it's high, then electricity is flowed back into the LED circuit from the battery pack, but if it's low, then the LED circuit doesn't get and power back from the battery pack.
 The LED is connected to resistors to prevent it from taking too much voltage in, as the battery pack provides 6V of power.
+I also installed all the dependencies onto my Raspberry Pi so I can use certain libraries when I code during my next milestone.

 The simplicity at the core of the project constrasted to the complex errors that are outputted really suprise me.
 This is because you can find an error that doesn't seem to relate to anything on your project yet something totally random causes it.
 For example, I had a wire plugged into the wrong pin but an error related to my USB mic was being outputted.
 And this is all while you have only a few parts connected.